Pointer: Dog Breed Profile and Information

 The pointer dog needs to be fed high-quality dog food.
 Owners can feed their pointers home-prepared or commercially-made foods with the supervision of a vet.

-Owners should do well not to overfeed their dogs, and also to ensure their diet is appropriate for their age.
+Owners should do well not overfeeding their dogs and ensure their diet is appropriate for their age.

-Because Pointer is a highly active dog, owners should make sure they don’t overfeed their dogs, as this may lead to obesity.
+Because Pointers is a highly active dog, owners should ensure they don’t overfeed them, which may lead to obesity.

 Regular exercise must be maintained to keep them in shape.